rlucente-se-jboss/intranet-test-certs/README.md

 appropriate keystore:

 * server.p12 - the server's certificate and private key
-* intermediate.cert.pem - the intermediate CA that signed the client and server certs
+* ca-chain.cert.pem - the intermediate CA (chained with the root CA) that signed the client and server certs
-* ca.cert.pem - the trusted root CA

 The client browser should import the following files:

 * client.p12 - the client certificate and private key
-* ca.cert.pem - the trusted root CA
+* ca-chain.cert.pem - the intermediate CA (chained with the root CA) that signed the client and server certs

 The default password can be overridden in `demo.conf`.